Køkken upgrade på budget

 Kitchen upgrade on a budget

-All other rooms in the apartment have been given a loving hand and have been made much more personal, so now it was time for the kitchen.
-It had been pushed to the end because it seemed more cumbersome and because we wanted a dishwasher, but we can't really find space for it in the current kitchen.
+All other rooms in the apartment have been given a loving hand and have been made much more personal, so now it was the kitchen's turn.
+It had been pushed to the end because it seemed more cumbersome and because we wanted a dishwasher, but one cannot find a place in our current kitchen.
 In order to fulfill that wish, we would have to put in a completely new kitchen with other cupboard solutions.

-But the kitchen looked worn out.
+But the kitchen looked tired.
 In several places, the laminate had peeled off and the wooden tabletop could not withstand all the water it received when washing dishes by hand.
-The walls definitely had to be painted - like a year ago!
-To top it all off, we wanted brass details in the kitchen.
+The walls had to be painted to that extent - and preferably yesterday.
+As the finishing touch, we wanted brass details in the kitchen.
 So how do you make a less cumbersome, affordable, but still functional upgrade to your kitchen?

 The inspiration here is divided into 4 parts: table top, cabinet doors, handles and wall paint.

-This includes wall paint, adhesive primers, wood paint, boat varnish, turpentine, brass spray paint and lacquer spray.
+This includes wall paint, adhesive primers, wood paint, marine varnish, turpentine, brass spray paint and lacquer spray.

-As for materials, we bought painter's tape, 3 extra paint rollers, a brush for applying varnish and sandpaper.
+As for materials, we have bought painter's tape, 3 extra paint rollers, a brush for applying varnish, sandpaper.

-(In addition, we got 1 extra bucket of paint in a different color.
+(In addition, we have received 1 extra bucket of paint in a different color.
 Keep an eye out for bargain offers.
 It is almost always possible to get two different colors of paint for the price of 1.)

-The table top had to have boat lacquer so that it can hold water when we wash the dishes.
+The table top had to have ship lacquer so that it can hold water when we wash dishes.
 It had been oiled before, so for a start we sanded it down with an eccentric sander.
-Make sure to remove everything from the room and to close off the other rooms.
+Make sure to remove everything from the room to close off the other rooms.
 It's absolutely dusty, so wear a mask too.
-You really have to keep going at it to sand off all the oil and get rid of various scratches and nicks.
+You really have to go down a long way to sand off all the oil and get rid of various scratches and nicks.
 We would not recommend doing it with sandpaper.
 You will never reach the goal and your result will not be even.
-You can get an eccentric grinder for less than DKK 1000, and it is worth its weight in gold!
+You can get an eccentric grinder for less than DKK 1000, and it's worth its weight in gold!
 Turn your time into money - then it will be earned before you have even finished the tabletop.
 Next, we could see that small oil spots continued to appear.
 To remove the grease from the table, we washed it with turpentine.
-It is important that you get the oil out of the table, otherwise the boat varnish will create bubbles on your table top when it meets the oil.
-We washed with turpentine 3-4 times, and then we agreed to take the bubbles that might come with us.
+It is important that you get the oil out of the table, otherwise there will be bubbles in your ship's varnish.
+We washed with turpentine 3-4 times, and then we agreed to take with us any bubbles that might come.
 All the oil did not want to go.

-Next, we sanded again, because the wood likes to lift up when it gets liquid.
-Then we vacuumed the table and dried it well before we started with the ship varnish.
+Next, we were sanding again, because the tree is happy to get up when it gets fluid.
+Then we vacuumed the table and wiped well before we started with the ship lacquer.
 We applied with a brush, but you can also use a roller.
-The table got 4 times and between each time we lightly sanded it with sandpaper.
-The result is a shiny, glossy kitchen table that is easy to wipe down.
-In some places you can see the burst bubbles, but we live with that - for now.
+The table got 4 times and between each time we slit it lightly with sandpaper.
+The result is a shiny glossy kitchen table that is easy to wipe.
+Some steses can be seen the ruptured bubbles, but we live with that - for now.

 Kitchen elements